Creative Commons Kiwi

 CC BY Attribution The user is free to copy, distribute, adapt and use the work for commercial and non-commercial purposes provided appropriate credit is given

-CC BY-SA Attribution — ShareAlike As above, but the user must share any resulting work under the same licence as the original
+CC BY-SA Attribution — ShareAlike As CC BY but the user must share any resulting work under the same licence as the original

-CC BY-NC Attribution — NonCommercial The same conditions as CC BY apply under this licence, however the work cannot be used for commercial advantage
+CC BY-NC Attribution — NonCommercial As CC BY but the work cannot be used for commercial advantage

-CC BY-NC-ND Attribution — NonCommercial — NoDerivatives The user is free to copy, distribute and use the work provided appropriate credit is given, however the work may not be adapted, or used for commercial advantage
+CC BY-NC-ND Attribution — NonCommercial — NoDerivatives The user is free to copy, distribute and use the work provided appropriate credit is given.
+The work may not be adapted or used for commercial advantage